flass/pantagruel/INSTALL.md

 pantagruel_pipeline/pantagruel/install_dependencies.sh pantagruel_pipeline/
 ```

-Optionally, you can also specify the folder where relevant executable files, including the main `pantagruel` excutable, will be linked (it defaults to `~/bin/`, i.e. is user-specific).
+Optionally, you can also specify the folder where relevant executable files, including the main `pantagruel` executable, will be linked (it defaults to `~/bin/`, i.e. is user-specific).
 The path to this folder will be permatnently added to your path (via editing your ~/.bashrc).
 ```sh
 pantagruel_pipeline/pantagruel/install_dependencies.sh pantagruel_pipeline/ pantagruel_pipeline/bin/
 ```